What is the application deadline?

-All applicants must submit a completed application form.
-A personal statement; a resume; three letters of recommendation (one academic and two employment); OFFICIAL transcripts from all previously attended institutions of higher education; TOEFL scores for international students.
+All applicants must submit a completed application form a personal statement, a resume, three letters of recommendation (one academic and two employment), OFFICIAL transcripts from all previously attended institutions of higher education, and TOEFL scores for international students.

 Is the GRE required of all applicants?

-No. As a Masters of Professional Studies program, we have the opportunity to assess your performance through letters of recommendation from your employer, evaluating your performance and leadership potential.
+No. As a Master of Professional Studies program, we have the opportunity to assess your performance through letters of recommendation from your employer, evaluating your performance and leadership potential.

 What requirements apply to international applicants?